A Tasty Treat, Any Way You Slice It

 - Run them through a juicer to remove the liquid

-- Use a store-bought block. d’Eon’s Rappie Pie is a good choice.
+- Use a store-bought block. d’Eon’s Rappie Pie is an excellent choice!

-- Gradually add 30 or so cups of boiling chicken broth to the potato pulp.
-It works best to add about 4 cups of broth at a time.
-Make sure to continually stir the pulp and broth with a whisk.
-The more broth you add, the runnier your rappie pie will be.
+- Gradually add 30 or so cups of boiling broth to the potato pulp.
+It works best to add about 4 cups of broth at a time, stirring the pulp continuously with a whisk.
+Note that the rappie pie consistency will be runnier with the more broth you add.

-- Add the chicken pieces to the top of the potato mixture.
+- Add the meat pieces to the top of the potato mixture

 - Bake the pie in the oven for three hours at 400 degrees Fahrenheit.

-A note on salted green onions: They are cut-up green onions, preserved in salt.
-They are a common ingredient in Acadian cooking and can easily be made at home.
-Check out the recipe here.
+A note on salted-green onions: they’re cut-up green onions, preserved in salt.
+They’re a common ingredient in Acadian cooking and can easily be made at home.
+You can find the recipe here.